mwcz/palebluepixel/content/posts/039 - make a kimotion.md

- - **Greg Gardner** for taking over and perfecting the kimotion server, implementing record/replay for easy development, and helping me debug COUNTLESS graphical glitches and client issues, and being a software architecture guiding hand
+ - **Greg Gardner** for taking over and perfecting the kimotion server, implementing record/replay for easy development, and helping me debug *countless* graphical glitches and client issues, and being a software architecture guiding hand
- - **Jared Sprague** for creating the immaculate Fish game, beloved by all children, and
+ - **Jared Sprague** for creating the immaculate Fish game, beloved by all children, building a new computer to run the exhibit, and cohosting the event with me
  - **Ben Pritchett** for tutorial docs and the great Snake mod
  - **Dave Yarwood** for contribution to docs, great questions, and allllllmost-finished music mod